sergiogrz/dataeng_udacity/4_automate_data_pipelines/project_data_pipelines/README.md

 * Log data: `s3://udacity-dend/log_data`.
 * Song data: `s3://udacity-dend/song_data`.

+There is also a third file, `s3://udacity-dend/log_json_path.json`, which contains the meta information that is required by AWS to correctly load the log dataset.

 We need to copy the data to our own bucket, so Redhsift can have access to it.

 If we haven't already, we create our own bucket using the AWS Cloudshell (buckets need to be unique across all AWS accounts):